MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/warehouse-how-to-pick-for-internal-operations-in-advanced-warehousing.md

     * [Assemble Items](assembly-how-to-assemble-items.md)
     * [Record Consumption or Usage for Jobs](projects-how-record-job-usage.md)

-## <a name="flushing-production-components-in-an-advanced-warehouse-configuration"></a>Flushing production components in a advanced warehouse configuration
+## Flushing production components in an advanced warehouse configuration

 Flushing methods affect the flow of components in production.
 Learn more at [Flush Components According to Operation Output](production-how-to-flush-components-according-to-operation-output.md).
 Depending on the selected flushing method, you can pick components for production om the following ways:

 * Use a **Warehouse Pick** document to record the pick for items that use the **Manual** flushing method.
 You'll need to register consumption separately.
 Learn more at [Batch Post Production Consumption](production-how-to-post-consumption.md).
 * Use a **Warehouse Pick** document to record the pick for items that use the **Pick + Forward**, **Pick + Backward** flushing method.
 Consumption of the components will happen automatically either when you change the status of the production order or by starting or ending an operation.
 All required components must be available.
 Otherwise, posting flushed consumption stop for that component.
 * Use a **Warehouse Movement** document without a reference to a source document or other ways to record the movement of components that use the **Forward** or **Backward** flushing method.
-Components are automatically consumed either when you change of status of the production order or start or end an operation.
+Components are automatically consumed either when you change the status of the production order or start or end an operation.
 All required components must be available.
 Otherwise, posting flushed consumption stops for that component.
 Learn more at [Move Items](warehouse-move-items.md).

-### <a name="example"></a>Example
+### Example

 You have a production order for 15 PCS of item SP-SCM1004.
 Some of the items on the component list must be flushed manually in a consumption journal.
 Other items can be picked and flushed automatically using the **Pick + Backward** flushing method.